cosimoNigro/agnpy/docs/synchrotron.rst

  	2.11999976e-10 1.06769353e-10 2.42794688e-11 1.12784155e-12
  	2.22960447e-15 8.03665999e-21] erg / (cm2 s)

-we can also plot the SED, accounting, for example, for the SSA
+we can also plot the SED, showing for example the difference with a self-absorbed spectrum

 .. code-block:: python